Call of Duty: Strike Team

-Call of Duty: Strike Team is a tactical shooter game developed by The Blast Furnace and was released on iOS and Android on September 5, 2013.
+Call of Duty: Strike Team was a tactical shooter game developed by The Blast Furnace and was released on iOS and Android on September 5, 2013.

 Gameplay

 Players have the option to switch from a first-person view to an overhead drone’s perspective.
 From the sky, players can command their squad to find cover, toss frags, fire and even secure objectives.
 This mode introduces strategic gameplay while enhancing tactics of positioning and map awareness.
 Strike Team makes use of the touch screens available on iOS and Android devices by allowing players to control their squad with a few simple gestures on screen.
 The left and right sides of the screen acts as virtual analog sticks for movement while playing in the first-player perspective.
 Furthermore, the game features quick aim via the small arrows placed on the bottom of the screen used to switch between targets.
 Tapping on one of the arrows brings the aiming reticule to the closest target.